Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

-Also related with the spin supplementary condition is an issue central to the understanding of the dynamics of a spinning particle: the decoupling of the 4-velocity from the 4-momentum, discussed in Sec.~\ref{sub:Momentum-of-the-Particle} and Appendix \ref{sec:Hidden-Momentum}.
-The 4-velocity of a spinning particle is in general not parallel to its 4-momentum; it is said to possess {}``hidden momentum'', which, for a pole-dipole particle, consists of two parts: 1) the hidden momentum of electromagnetic origin and 2) a pure gauge term originated by the choice of spin condition, which we dub {}``inertial hidden momentum''; in the framework of the 1+3 formalism (with the appropriate condition), it is cast as the \emph{exact} inertial analogue of 1).
-The hidden momentum is known to lead to counter-intuitive behavior of the spinning particles; examples are the bobbings studied in~\cite{Wald et al 2010}, and also (as shown in~\cite{Helical}) Mathisson's helical motions themselves, where a particle accelerates without the action of any force.
-In this work we present another, perhaps even more surprising consequence in Sec.~\ref{sub:Radial-Schwa}: due to the hidden momentum, a magnetic dipole with radial initial velocity in the field of a point charge accelerates in approximately \emph{opposite} direction to the force.
+Also related with the spin supplementary condition is an issue central to the understanding of the dynamics of a spinning particle: the decoupling of the 4-velocity $U^{\alpha}$ from the 4-momentum $P^{\alpha}$, discussed in Sec.~\ref{sub:Momentum-of-the-Particle}.
+In general, $U^{\alpha}$ is not parallel to $P^{\alpha}$; the particle is said to possess ``hidden momentum'', for which another exact analogy is seen to emerge.
+The hidden momentum is known to lead to counter-intuitive behaviors of the spinning particles; examples are the bobbings studied in~\cite{Wald et al 2010}, and the Mathisson helical motions themselves, where a particle accelerates without the action of any force \cite{Helical}.
+Herein (Sec.~\ref{sub:Radial-Schwa}) we present another, perhaps even more surprising consequence: a magnetic dipole with radial initial velocity in the field of a point charge accelerates in approximately the \emph{opposite} direction to the force.